 Using the CDN for Joomla! extension is one way to setup a Joomla CDN integration, however, some users may already have the JCH Optimize plugin installed and configured.
 In this case, you don’t need to follow the instructions above, simply take your Zone URL or custom CDN URL and enter it into the CDN/Cookieless Domain section of the JCH Optimize plugin.

 This plugin allows you to define multiple domains to parallelize downloads across hostnames however this is no longer recommended with HTTP/2.
-Select the file types you want to accelerate using the CDN and check your page’s source code to verify if you’re assets are being called using the CDN URL.
+Select the file types you want to accelerate using the Joomla CDN and check your page’s source code to verify if you’re assets are being called using the CDN URL.

-Choosing the Best CDN for Joomla
+Choosing the Best Joomla CDN

 KeyCDN provides you with awesome tools for content delivery.
 Also check the following pages: